yasiryagi/helpdesk/README.md

 #### Report a software bug

-Go to the applicable technical repo(s), eg. [node repo](https://github.com/Joystream/substrate-node-joystream), [Pioneer repo](https://github.com/Joystream/apps/tree/joystream),  [storage node repo](https://github.com/Joystream/storage-node-joystream), [runtime-repo](https://github.com/Joystream/substrate-runtime-joystream), etc. and make an `Issue`.
+Go to the applicable technical repo(s), e.g. [node repo](https://github.com/Joystream/substrate-node-joystream), [Pioneer repo](https://github.com/Joystream/apps/tree/joystream),  [storage node repo](https://github.com/Joystream/storage-node-joystream), [runtime-repo](https://github.com/Joystream/substrate-runtime-joystream), etc. and make an `Issue`.
 You will be compensated based on the importance and "quality", the latter of which is measured from the level of details in general, like how to reproduce, pasted log outputs, etc.

 #### Errors in the helpdesk guides (or a non-code repo)

 If you find something missing, inaccurate or poorly described, either report an `Issue`, or even better, make a `Pull request`.

-This applies equally to this repo as well as the other non-code repos, eg. [landing repo](https://github.com/Joystream/joystream), [communications repo](https://github.com/Joystream/communications), [bounties repo](https://github.com/Joystream/bounties), etc. it will most likely be covered by [this bounty](https://github.com/Joystream/bounties/issues/3).
+This applies equally to this repo as well as the other non-code repos, e.g. [landing repo](https://github.com/Joystream/joystream), [communications repo](https://github.com/Joystream/communications), [bounties repo](https://github.com/Joystream/bounties), etc. it will most likely be covered by [this bounty](https://github.com/Joystream/bounties/issues/3).
 Note that the bar here is quite low (grammar, dead links, etc.) so more significant findings can lead to a lot larger payouts.

 #### Fix a software bug, or add/improve a feature